 Brittney Sanderson serves as the Research and Policy Analyst for the South Carolina Institute of Medicine and Public Health.
-Ms. Sanderson provides support in authoring policy briefs and reports, performing secondary research and data translation.
+Ms. Sanderson provides support in authoring policy briefs and reports, performing research and data translation.
 Ms. Sanderson brings with her over three years of experience as a researcher focusing on a variety of health topics ranging from clinical simulation to population health.

 Ms. Sanderson received her Bachelor of Science in Anthropology from Appalachian State University, her Master of Science in Anthropology from the University of North Texas and her Master of Public Health from the University of North Texas Health Science Center at Fort Worth.